NomisIV/website/src/blog/2021-08-23-my-battlestation-part-1.md

 	who wants total control over everything I own.
 	Now that I own a QMK keyboard, I'll never buy a keyboard without it.
 - The layout I'm using is a custom version of colemak.
-	I'm not using qwerty, because it was desiged to slow people down.
+	I'm not using qwerty, because it was designed to slow people down.
 	I'm also not using dvorak, because colemak has a better [key frequency heatmap](https://live.staticflickr.com/7003/6554340969_bb2d63372d_b.jpg)
 	in my opinion.